Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 The initial professional

-season was to sort out the rankings and allocate places going forwards.
+season was to sort out the rankings and allocate places going forward.
 PEC’s

 poor finish led to a place in Tweede Divisie A. Leo Koopman scored goals after

-the club had been switched to the B section as the team finished mid table.
+the club had been switched to the B section as the team finished mid-table.
+Zwolsche

 Tweede

-Divisie was streamlined to one third tier league in 1960-61 as PEC, coached by Jan
+Divisie was streamlined to a third-tier league in 1960-61 as PEC, trained by Jan

 through the play-offs before being relegated through them after a defeat to Oldenzaal